programmingstandards/messajs/README.md

 hasMessageKeys();
 ```

-### Check whether a single message key exists
+### Check if a specific message key exists
 ```
 hasMessageKeys('info');
 ```

-### Check whether at least one of the message keys in the list exists
+### Check whether at least one of the message keys in a list exists
 ```
 hasMessageKeys(['info', 'warning']);
 ```